ChrisCh7/configs-and-scripts/README.md

-# linux-config
+# configs-and-scripts
-My linux config stuff
+My configs and scripts